Paul Rübig: Europeanization of the political debate

-Rübig regularly criticizes that the public debates in the member states do not pay sufficiently attention to issues debated at European Union level.
-Hence, he asks for a Europeanization of news coverage in national newspapers and broadcasts.
-Furthermore, he also supports cross-border media projects and often speaks in academic debates all over Europe.
-In this context, Rübig was invited amongst others by the renowned College of Europe (CoE) and the French École nationale d’administration (ENA) in order to give public lectures.
+Rübig called for a Europeanization of news coverage in national newspapers and broadcasts, on the grounds that the public debates in the member states do not pay sufficiently attention to issues debated at European Union level.
+In this context, Rübig gave lectures at the College of Europe (CoE) and the French École nationale d’administration (ENA).

-Criticism

-As a self declared expert in key issues about the internet, Rübing voted for restrictions of the net neutrality and is also jointly responsible for the legislative text.
-His opinion on this issue is mainly based on his thoughts that soon the internet will be overloaded, and emergency calls will be delayed due to increasing streaming traffic (like netflix etc.).

 Handover of the Peace Light

 Since Austria joined the European Union (1995), Rübig initiated the tradition of bringing the Peace Light of Bethlehem to Strasbourg to hand the flame over to the Council of Europe, the European Parliament and the city itself.